Frequently Asked Questions (FAQ)

 What's in the future for IPUMS? [top]

-We have every expectation of continuing the project beyond 2012, but will have to secure further funding as our current grants expire.
+We have every expectation of continuing the project for many years to come, but will have to secure further funding as our current grants expire.
 To be successful, we need to have a large body of users and published works we can point to.
 Please inform us if you have any presentations or publications using IPUMS data.

 IPUMS data is integrated over time and across samples by assigning uniform codes to variables.
 This process itself adds value to the data by fully documenting all codes and compiling all variable documentation in a hyperlinked web format.
 But we do many other things as well: